 When the receiving function returns, it gives you a handle to the delivered message.
-You can pass that handle to the functions described in "Processing a Message" on page 57, in order to read message properties and information stored in the header and body of the message.
+You can pass that handle to the functions described in Processing a Message, in order to read message properties and information stored in the header and body of the message.